 Certainly, we like free gifts, every now and then, but do we bless the givers?
 Or do we think them foolish, giving something for nothing?
 Or maybe they’re “up to something,” swindlers?
 Do we bless those who freely give us bread?
 Yes, if we can’t pay.
 No, if we can pay and aren’t give a chance.

 Our Maker, Saviour, and Friend

 Jesus said that the worker is worthy of his hire (Matthew 10:10).
 In other words: A person should get properly paid for the benefits he provides.
 That’s the free market economy.
 Fees for products and services have clear biblical support.
 Commerce is not inherently evil.

-Furthermore, Jesus criticized the lazy servant for burying his talent rather than depositing it into a bank where it could earn some interest ( Matthew 25:26-28).
+Jesus also criticized the lazy servant for burying his “talent”—a silver bar—rather than depositing it in a bank, where it could earn some interest (Matthew 25:26-28).

-Even God Almighty does not like to see money stay idle.
+Even God Almighty does not like to see money stand idle.

 - Memorize the text in your favourite Bible translation and think about it often.